Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Paddy Toomey, the entertainment buyer for Woolworth, made a single buy which went on to generate a tenth of the entire chain's sales in the late 1980s.Then, in 1985, K-Tel approached the Woolworth Entertainment Buyer Paddy Toomey, offering a range of pre-recorded videos to be sold at budget prices.
 Toomey saw the potential and negotiated for an exclusive launch.
 He also persuaded the supplier to fund of four foot wide (122cm) purpose-built display stand.

 The range was branded 'The Video Collection'.
 It was promoted as 'a video for the price of a blank tape', with few airs and graces about the original titles.
-Woolies customers were advised that every cassette used 'high quality tape', meaning that once they have finished with a film they could tape it over, and have the benefit a much better index box than the standard cardboard wrapper around a blank tape.
-It is hard to believe but in the 1980s blank tapes were five times more expensive than in the 2000s.
+Woolies customers were advised that every cassette used 'high quality tape', meaning that once they have finished with a film they could tape it over, and have the benefit a much better index box than the standard cardboard wrapper.
+At the time blank tapes were five times more expensive than they were in the 2000s.

-Toomey's decision to take all the stock that K-Tel could make was criticised by some Executives as a gamble.
+Toomey's decision to sign and exclusive deal and cram the stores with stock was criticised by some Executives as a gamble.

 Stills from The Video Collection - a pioneering range of budget pre-recorded videos which was initially sold exclusively in Woolworths stores